aklivity/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ### Reliable Delivery

-Zilla sends the event id and last-event-id header to recover from an interrupted stream without message loss and without needing the client to acknowledge message receipt explicitly.
-An interrupted SSE stream is recovered by connecting to any Zilla instance in the same auto-scaling group because each Zilla instance is stateless.
+Zilla sends an event `id` with every message.
+A client can send a `last-event-id` header to recover from an interrupted stream without message loss.
+The client doesn't need to acknowledge message receipt explicitly.
+An interrupted SSE stream can be recovered by connecting to any Zilla instance in the same auto-scaling group because each Zilla instance is stateless.

 ## Oneway